View Peggy Weldon's Obituary on leesvilledailyleader.com and share memories

 Peggy was a longtime resident of Pitkin.
 She was Treasurer and Sunday School Director at Mt.
 Olive Baptist Church.
 She was a member of the Quilts of Valor and the Pitkin Peacemakers, and served as Treasurer for the Pitkin Senior Citizen Center.
 She volunteered many hours at Helping Hands in Leesville.
 She retired after over 30 years of teaching special education at Hicks and Pitkin High Schools.

-Left to cherish her Memory is her Son: John C. Weldon (Cynthia) of Pitkin, LA; Two Step Children: Kaye Miller (Bobby) of Pasadena, Texas, and Vern Weldon of Pasadena, Texas; One Brother: Bobby Powell of Texas; Three Sisters: Linda Fosnight (Doug) of Texas, Ella Cairns (Gary) of California, and Betty Fosnight (Ed) of Alabama; Six Grandchildren: Debra Nixon, Dustin Benoit, Katie Minion, Allen Womack, Brinton Miller (Anthony), Lisa Goocher; And a Host of Great Grandchildren.
+Left to cherish her memory is her son John C. Weldon (Cynthia) of Pitkin, LA; one daughter-in-law: Sheila Weldon; two step-children: Kaye Miller (Bobby) of Pasadena, Texas, and Vern Weldon of Pasadena, Texas; one brother: Bobby Powell of Texas; three sisters: Linda Fosnight (Doug) of Texas, Ella Cairns (Gary) of California, and Betty Fosnight (Ed) of Alabama; six grandchildren: Debra Nixon, Dustin Benoit, Katie Minion, Allen Womack, Brinton Miller (Anthony), Lisa Goocher; and a host of great grandchildren.

 Words of comfort may be expressed to the Weldon Family at www.labbymemorial.com.